zerosalife/patchwerk/README.md

 ## Plan: Toward 1.0.0

-Need to port code from other repo and refactor into separate drawing functions for increased modularity.
+Need to refactor the mess in `patchwerk.core` into separate drawing functions for increased modularity.
 Also need to make sure it works with the
 [new functional middleware.](https://github.com/quil/quil/wiki/Functional-mode-(fun-mode))